Understanding EB-1A Extraordinary Ability Green Card Petitions

 At Becker & Lee LLP, business and employment-based immigration is one of our primary focus areas.
 Our attorneys have advised a range of extraordinary ability individuals, including scientists, medical researchers, investors, entrepreneurs, artists and others.

 Our EB-1 extraordinary ability lawyers offer comprehensive representation to help increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Contact our San Francisco Bay Area law firm to learn more about your options.